Two Rioters Charged With Spraying Bear Mace in Capitol Cop Brian Sicknick’s Face Before He Died

 Two men who allegedly assaulted Capitol Police Officer Brian Sicknick with bear spray as thousands of MAGA rioters breached the U.S. Capitol on Jan.
 6 have been arrested.

 Julian Elie Khater, a 32-year-old resident of Pennsylvania, and George Pierre Tanios, a 39-year-old from West Virginia, were arrested Sunday for their roles in the siege, The Washington Post first reported.
 Both men are expected to appear in federal court Monday.
 Authorities allege the pair is seen in videos discharging a canister of bear spray into the face of Sicknick and two other officers.
-Sicknick died two days after defending the building during the siege.
+Sicknick died two days later, after collapsing hours after defended the building during the siege.

-Khate and Tanios are facing a slew of charges for assaulting the officers, including assault and civil disorder.
-The other officers who were hit by the bear spray have been identified as U.S. Capitol Police Officer C. Edwards and a D.C. police officer B. Chapman.
+Khater and Tanios are facing a slew of charges for attacking the officers, including assault and civil disorder.
+The other officers who were hit by the bear spray have been identified as U.S. Capitol Police Officer C. Edwards and a D.C.
+Police Officer B. Chapman.

 “Give me that bear shit,” Khater allegedly said to Tanios in the Lower West Terrace of the Capitol on Jan.
 6, before digging into Tanios’ backpack, according to court papers obtained by The Daily Beast.
 That entrance, prosecutors state, is where Sicknick and at least two other officers were standing guard behind metal bicycle racks.

+“Hold on, hold on, not yet, not yet… it’s still early,” Tanios responded.

-Approximately nine minutes later, after Khater himself was hit with bear spray, the Pennsylvania resident is caught on video hitting Sicknick and the other officers nearby.
+Approximately nine minutes later, the Pennsylvania resident is caught on video hitting Sicknick and the other officers nearby.
+Even after the three officers retreated from the line to wash their eyes out, the complaint states Khater continued to raise his arm and “spray in the direction of law-enforcement officers” before he was hit himself with a chemical irritant.

+Prosecutors allege Khater and Tanios intentionally timed their attack on the officers with the chemical irritant “to coincide with other rioters’ efforts to forcibly remove the bike rack barriers that were preventing the rioters from moving closer to the Capitol building.”

+“This verbal exchange between Khater and Tanios, together with Khater’s retrieval of the spray can from Tanios, reveals that the two were working in concert and had a plan to use the toxic spray against law enforcement,” the complaint states.

 Sicknick, a 42-year-old Capitol police officer who previously served in the New Jersey Air National Guard, died in the hospital one day after the riots due to injuries sustained “while physically engaging with protesters,” Capitol Police said.
 While authorities have not officially stated the officer’s cause of death, or whether the incident was a homicide, court papers show Sicknick was clearly attacked by rioters during the riots.